ni/measurement-plugin-packager-labview/CONTRIBUTING.md

 ## Getting Started

-This repo contains source code and package build specification for building the source into a VI package.
+This repo contains source code and package build specifications for building the source into a VI package.

 The source code can be found under the `Source` directory.
 The package definition file (.vipb) can